Hiking the Arctic Circle Trail in Greenland

 This hike changed my life because now I want to discover more hidden gems on our planet.
 Hiking in the Arctic Circle Trail has started something special for me.
 I set up an Instagram page called The Man Who Hiked the World in April 2016 and in August I began to publish my photos and videos, and the response was unexpectedly huge.

 The result of this experience is that I really want to encourage people to get outside and explore.
-By following in the footsteps of our ancestors, I believe people can relax and become themselves when they reconnect with nature.
+Following the footsteps of our ancestors, I believe people can relax and become themselves when they reconnect with nature.
 In addition, there are also undoubted health benefits to hiking in the great outdoors, a chance to new people, capture the spirit of life, laugh, and spend joyful moments never to be forgotten.